Keyi family: History

-Moosakakka became a mediator in the war between British and the Arakkal family, the only Muslim ruling dynasty in Kerala.
-The Raja accepted the rule of British and the Company asked the Raja to pay 1,000,000 rupees as war indemnity.
+Musa became a mediator in between British and the Arakkal family, the only Muslim ruling dynasty in Kerala.
+The Sultan accepted the rule of British and the Company asked the sultan to pay 1,000,000 rupees as war indemnity.
 The Raja failed to pay the money and Moosakakka paid the money for the Raja and later recovered from the revenues which were hypothecated to him.
-In appreciation the Raja gave consent for marriage of a beebi (lady) of his family with Ussenkutty, a nephew of Moosakaka.
+In appreciation the Sultan gave consent for marriage of a beevi (lady) of his family with Hussen, a nephew of Moosa.

-The title Elaya was conferred on the consort as per custom guest like the Elaya Koyil Thampuran confers on the consort in Travancore.
-This nobleman died in 1806 and was buried in his own mosque, the Odathilpalli, and a mausoleum is erected on his grave.

-Kunhahmed Keyi

-Moosakaka did not live to see the domes of the Odathil Palli erected so the ceremony was done in 1861 by Kunhamed Keyi of Keloth branch of Keyis.
-A strange practice of mass entertainment was done by emptying sugar bags in a well to give sweetened water to the large number of coreligionists assembled to witness the function.